humstarman/workspace-kubernetes/kubefolw/README.md

 <div>
 and, the installation of ksonnet can be implemeted as:
 </div>
-1.download binary file from github
+1. download binary file from github
-2.unzip and cp the binary file to $PATH
+2. unzip and cp the binary file to $PATH

 ---
 1 Generate my-kubeflow directory